 HATDS is an all-volunteer organization; there simply would be no dances of any kind without several people volunteering a little bit of their time.
 If you think that the dances “just happen”, please take a moment to read Anatomy of a Dance.

-You can help by “sitting one out” at the door, greeting arriving dancers, and collecting their entrance fee.
+You can help by “sitting one out” (and only one!) at the door during the first half of the evening.
+You'll greet arriving dancers, collect their entrance fee, and make sure they sign in.
 This job requires about ten seconds of training from the door manager.

 Each dance has a hall manager.
-This person is responsible for the tables and chairs being set up and then put back after the dance.
+This person is responsible for setting up the hall before the dance and making sure everything is put back after the dance.
+(Full details on the hall manager page.)
 A commitment to manage on a specific date is required.
 The hall manager gets in free and gets to dance the whole evening.
-This job can be shared between two people, one before and one after the dance.

-The door manager sets up the greeters' table and hangs up the name badges.
-The door manager sits at the door for the first dance, greets arriving dancers, collects money, and solicits other members to “sit one out” at the door.
+The door manager sets up the greeters' table, sits at the door for the first dance only, greets arriving dancers, collects money, and solicits other HATDS members to “sit one out” at the door.

 Each dance has a sound tech who is responsible for setting up, running, and putting away the sound equipment.
 There is more training required for this job than any other.
 A commitment to specific dates is also required.
 The sound tech gets in free and gets to dance most of the evening.

 Musicians can join Contra Dan's, the community contra dance band that HATDS sponsors.
 See the Contra Dan's page for more information.

-To get a little more involved, you can help on the Bayou Bedlam Committee.
+To become a little more involved, you can help on the Bayou Bedlam Committee.
 Open to all, the BB Committee plans our annual dance weekend festival.
 The committee meets only about four times a year with occasional email discussions in between.

 Help is also needed during the Bayou Bedlam event itself.
 You can sign up for a specific Bayou Bedlam job starting in January.